mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I will not.
 I am rebuilding what you destroyed."

-"So now, you've come to save us all.
-You have no idea what happened in the 5 la'to you were gone.
+"So you've come to save us all then?
+You have no idea what happened in the all the la'to you were gone.
 You destroyed it all on your own."

-"When I left, you had such conviction and even more strength than I had.
+"Set...
+When I left, you had such conviction and even more strength than I had.
 You knew everything I knew.
 You could have ousted Lissa and brought justice to the Shadestead.
 Instead you let it go back to being a cesspool of addiction."

-"You let your jealousy cloud your words, Casra.
-You never could clear your head."
+"Your jealousy clouds your words!"

-"Fine then - craft your excuses.
+"Fine - craft your excuses.
 Tell me what happened."

 "Lissa has an army of spies set up in every tribe, plotting and scheming to bring them down from the inside out.
 Nobody knows who might be one, so nobody trusts each other.
 Thi's kicked all of the other tribes out of the shadestead and has killed people in hae own tribe that thi suspects to be spies."